By following the link below, you can access all chemicals used within the department, listed in ChemKeeper.

 Semiconductor characterization system

-The semiconductor characterization system (Keithley, 4200-SCS) allows for accurate current measurements, down to 10-14 A, with three independent source-measure units.
+The semiconductor characterization system (Keithley, 4200-SCS) allows for accurate current measurements, with three independent source-measure units.
 The system can be connected via triax cables to either a probe station consisting of four microprobers (Signatone), positioned within a Faraday cage or to a vacuum cell with optical access.
 The latter setup allows for measurements under high vacuum (p < 10-6 mBar) or inert gas atmosphere in the temperature range of 100-700 K. The system is in addition compatible with a Raman spectrometer, and thus allows for simultaneous spectroscopic and electrical characterization.

 A computer-controlled potentiostat and galvanostat, with an integrated frequency analyser module (FRA2) for (electrochemical) impedance spectroscopy (PGSTAT302/FRA2; GPES software, compliance voltage = 30 V and bandwidth > 1 MHz).
 The FRA2 module allows for both potentiostatic and galvanostatic impedance measurements over a wide frequency range (10 µHz - 1MHz) and with very high resolution (0.003%).
 The wide range of numerical methods implemented in the GPES software allows for a high-quality data analysis.